Clawback

-The term clawback or claw back refers to any money or benefits that have been given out, but are required to be returned (clawed back) due to special circumstances or events, such as the money having been received as the result of a financial crime, or where there is a clawback provision in the executive compensation contract.
+Clawback or claw back is any money or benefits that have been given out, but are required to be returned (clawed back) due to special circumstances or events, such as the money having been received as the result of a financial crime, or where there is a clawback provision in the executive compensation contract.

 In law, clawback is most commonly known as restitution.

 From government grantees

 In the past, clawback phenomena have been used primarily in securing tax incentives, abatements, tax refunds, and grants.
 Clawbacks are distinguished from repayments or refunds as they involve a penalty, in addition to a repayment.

 The use of tax incentives for attracting jobs and capital investment has grown over the past decades to include performance measures from which to gauge a company's growth.
 Typical measures are: